 “The public is silent when young women die.” charges Naomi Wolf, author of The Beauty Myth.

 I have just returned from an annual conference that I attend on Eating Disorders.
-The conference, in its eleventh year, is sponsored by a few programs** who work together to form a strong, sensitive and progressive treatment network in central New York.
+The conference, in its eleventh year, is sponsored by The Nutrition Clinic and Sol Stone (Update 2020: Upstate New York Eating Disorder Service); Clearpath Healing Arts Center; and Ophelia’s Place who work together to form a strong, sensitive and progressive treatment network in central New York.

 Each year, near the end of the conference, a handful of individuals in the recovery stage of their eating disorder are invited up to share some part of their story.
-This is, of course, one of the most enlightening and always most emotional parts of the day.
+This is, of course, the most enlightening and always most emotional part of the day.
 The wisdom acquired in overcoming such a strong opponent is very deep and these very intelligent women articulate it beautifully.

 This day, a young woman in her mid-twenties, stood before the two hundred or more attendees and shared that in the darkest days of her eating disorder, she almost walked into traffic–but only stopped herself because she felt it would be immoral to place such a horrible burden on whoever might have killed her.
 To witness someone so young describe such a depth of despair was both bone-chilling and deeply heart-opening.